 DISCIPLINE- In order to support your child’s academic and social growth, our goal is to foster a sense of self-control and responsibility for his/her behavior.
 This can best be accomplished by providing consistent expectations, predictable consequences and generous amounts of praise, encouragement and positive recognition.
 In the event that a problem does occur, you will be notified as soon as possible.
 Hitting, pinching and pushing is NOT tolerated under any circumstance.

 DISMISSAL- school ends at 3:30.
+We usually start dismissing kindies around 3:25 to avoid mass chaos with all the older students flooding out through the doors at the same time.
 You must send a note to school if your child is to go home a different way than his/her normal schedule- especially if he/she is to ride a different bus!
-You are welcome to park in a designated parking spot and walk over to our meeting area or say in your car in the car loop.
+You are welcome to park in a designated parking spot and walk over to our meeting area or stay in your car in the car loop.
 Please do not park and leave your car in the carpool loop.
 This is a safety issue.
 In the event you are late in picking up your child, he/she will be waiting safely in the school office.

 EMERGENCIES- please make sure we have the correct emergency information on file for your child.
 If phone numbers change, you can call or send a note so your child's file can be updated!